-In August 2018, we asked for your feedback, suggestions and ideas on the Draft Bellfield Masterplan and Draft Bellfield Urban Design Guidelines.
+In August 2018, we asked for your feedback, suggestions and ideas on the Draft Bellfield Masterplan and Bellfield Urban Design Guidelines.
 The consultation and engagement program spanned ten weeks, utilised many different methods, tools and forums, and reached a wide variety of people and stakeholders.

 We used your feedback to develop the Banyule Urban Designs Guidelines Consultation Report which is an overview of the feedback received throughout the ten week consultation and engagement period.